Payset prespective

 ACH payments

 ACH (or automated clearing house) payments have been around since the 1970s.
 They are in some ways the “OG'' form of electronic bank transfer.
-ACH payments are a direct bank-to-bank payment that unlike interac or etransfer, don’t go through a credit/debit network like Visa or MasterCard.
-They are most popular for recurring payments for subscriptions, suppliers, memberships, service fees, etc. as well as hugely popular for payroll and staff expense reimbursements.
-They remain to this day a fundamental way businesses pay each other and their staff.
+ACH payments are a direct bank-to-bank payments that, unlike Interac or E-transfer, don’t go through a credit/debit network like Visa or MasterCard.

 In ACH verbiage, there are two types of ACH transfers, ACH debits and ACH credits, which simply means outgoing (debit) and incoming (credit) ACH transfers.